Jie Xiao

 Advanced Battery Technologies

 Lithium ion batteries and beyond are being studied in this lab from materials synthesis, characterization, to electrode processing, cell design and fabrication.
 Jie is currently leading two consortium led by DOE through her joint appointment at PNNL.
-There are plenty of research topics available for training students who are interested clean energy technologies.
+There are plenty of research topics available for training students who are interested in battery technologies for broad applications from mobile electronics to grid resilience.

 Cathode-Electrolyte Interphase (CEI) Consortium